Uncle Tobys Super Series: Notable competitors

 Sean Kenny - Talented Iron Man who won 2 races and in his career and missed out on claiming series victory by the narrowest of margins.
 Very strong swimmer.
 Not related to Grant Kenny.

-Mark Bennetts Long time Surf Lifesaving competitor.
-Joined the series aged 34 after 20 years in the sport.
+Mark Bennetts: Long time Surf Lifesaving competitor; entered the series after 20 years in the sport.
 Very good board paddler and runner.
 Retired in 1996.

-Trevor Hendy Considered by many to be the greatest Ironman of all time, Hendy won the Super Series an unbeaten four times, including three in a row.
+Trevor Hendy: Considered by many to be the greatest Ironman of all time, Hendy won the Super Series an unbeaten four times, including three in a row.
 His skill at winning can be attributed to his consistency; Hendy was competitive from formats lasting two hours to those lasting 15 minutes.
-Was also very good in flat water and nearly unbeatable in big surf.
-Was also a 6 time Australian champion.
+He was also very good in flat water and nearly unbeatable in big surf.
+Also, a 6 time Australian champion.